Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: Concluding Remarks

 \section{Concluding Remarks}

 We proposed a checking parameter utilizing the breaking of the Jarzynski equality in the simulated annealing method using the Monte Carlo method.
-This parameter is obtained by applying the Jarzynski equality, and is convenient to investigate the efficiency of annealing schedules.
-By using this parameter, it is detected that the system is not in local minima of the free energy and the system has reached equilibrium or near-equilibrium.
-For the spin glass model, we considered the application to the $\pm J$ Ising spin glass model.
+This parameter is based on the Jarzynski equality.
+By using this parameter, to detect that the system is in global minima of the free energy under gradual temperature reduction is possible.
+Thus, by using this parameter, one is able to investigate the efficiency of annealing schedules.
+We applied this parameter to the $\pm J$ Ising spin glass model.
 The application to the Gaussian Ising spin glass model was also mentioned.
 We discussed that the breaking of the Jarzynski equality in this study is induced by the system being trapped in local minima of the free energy.
-As an example, we performed a Monte Carlo simulation to the $\pm J$ Ising spin glass model, and showed the efficiency of the use of the present parameter.
+As an example, we performed a Monte Carlo simulation of the $\pm J$ Ising spin glass model and showed the efficiency of the use of this parameter.

+In addition, in order to confirm the behavior of the present parameter, a glassy spin model \cite{NM} by Newman and Moore was also investigated.
+Although a special care for the number of samples of realizations for exchange interactions is necessary when calculating models having randomness for exchange interactions, the glassy spin model has no randomness for exchange interaction, and the results of the model by Newman and Moore showed that the reason for $D$ go to zero is not because of the number of samples of realizations for exchange interaction.

+In this article, we applied the Glauber dynamics\cite{D, Og}.
+The Glauber dynamics is suited to the study of the dynamical features of physical systems\cite{D, Og}.
+If one uses the present checking parameter as a powerful optimization method, applying more powerful Monte Carlo methods\cite{HN, N}, instead of the Glauber dynamics, would be necessary.
+The investigation for applying more powerful Monte Carlo methods is a future task.

+There is a problem whether a reasonable annealing schedule to find the ground state exists or not.
+The present result has shown that there is a reasonable annealing schedule for a certain temperature range.
+The reasonable schedule to find the ground state is not known.
+If an annealing schedule was analytically derived, the present checking parameter would judge whether the schedule is effective or not.